 update: my former boss won’t leave me alone by Alison Green on January 4, 2024 Remember the letter-writer whose former boss wouldn’t leave them alone?
 Here’s the update.
 When you published my email, I was so grateful for your advice, plus I read all of the comments.
 At first, I decided on the most boring but easiest option (for me, anyway), which was to never contact my former boss again.
 But then, in April, something interesting happened: The woman who had become his second-in-command quit working for him with no other job lined up.
 What I didn’t know back then was that this would be the last time my former boss would ever manage anyone.
 After her departure, his role changed into a more advisory/senior role.
 (I learned this through the grapevine months later and I still don’t know if it’s permanent, but by this point, it seems to be.)
 In early May, only a couple of weeks after that shakeup at my former boss’ company, I was planning to go to a work event that I was 99% sure my former boss would attend as well.
 In the lead-up to that event, I realized two things.
 First, in the wake of his senior employee’s departure, I had an opening to check in with him and even offer him some advice.
 Second (and perhaps more important), I realized I was extremely anxious about running into him.
 I just wasn’t sure how eloquent I would be able to be in person as compared to sending him an email, and I didn’t think it would be possible to avoid him at the event.
 So I wrote a long email to him, which I sent the day before the work event.
 In the message I apologized for ghosting him, and I explained that in the time since I had been working at my current job (where I still am, and still loving it), I realized the ways that he had let me and his team down.
 I used specific examples of times when his conflict-avoidance and desire to be “liked” caused problems in the workplace, and I even recommended one of my favorite management books (The Five Dysfunctions of a Team) — a book I had read during my last few months working under him.
 It really opened my eyes to how dysfunctional our team actually was; we truly had all five dysfunctions down to a science.
 I concluded the message by telling him that I liked him as a person, that my disappointment in him was professional and not personal, and that I really just wanted to clear the air between us before we saw each other again.
 He responded with a message saying that he wished me well, wouldn’t be at the event, it had been a joy to watch me excel, and he had his own complicated feelings about the company where we had worked together.
 He said he had done a lot of reflecting and apologized for letting me down.
 He also said, “I’m confused by your assessment that your options were to ghost or write me a long email.
 To me, there’s a third option: a conversation, with mutual trust, aiming for mutual understanding and healing.”
 Unfortunately, I found this message to be very annoying.
 I appreciated that he apologized to me for letting me down as a boss, but the rest of the email was “I” statements and came across as a weirdly “poor me” type of email from a man who has been extremely successful and, although he no longer manages anyone, I doubt he has gotten a pay cut, and he still has a very cushy and influential position in a small and cliquey industry.
 I also was confused that he said he didn’t understand why I emailed him instead of having a “conversation.”
 An email thread can be a conversation, no?
 I would guess he would want this to be a phone call or a lunch, but … all that comes to mind for me when I imagine that is the number of times I told him I disagreed with his decisions when we worked together.
 Reading his message just made me feel freaking exhausted.
 So I’m kinda back to square one, wondering if I shouldn’t have contacted him in the first place.
 I never responded to his email (so I guess it wasn’t a “conversation,” then… my bad?) and I haven’t seen him since.
 I’m sure I will run into him at some point, and I’ll just put on my best friendly face and try to act normal, which… is also maybe what I should have tried to do in the first place.
 Oh well.
 Thanks for helping me through this entire saga!
-You may also like:dealing with a horrible, lying director and management that won't actI'm in recovery and my office just moved above a barour employer wants to cut our pay -- retroactively { 225 comments }
+You may also like:is it better to quit without another job or be fired?dealing with a horrible, lying director and management that won't actI'm in recovery and my office just moved above a bar { 225 comments }

 Ask a Manager* Post authorJanuary 4, 2024 at 12:30 pm A note from below: This is becoming a pile-on, which I hate to see when someone has been kind enough to give us an update.
 I’m asking that comments from here on be constructive advice, not just criticism (and have turned on comment moderation on this post to ensure that happens).
 Thank you.